Pretorer/AmethystTravelling/README.md

   - affects speed and available diminsions
 - in-game manual (written book)
 - designed to be multiplayer friendly
-- translations are available with the resource pack: [AmethystTraveling-language-pack](https://github.com/Pretorer/AmethystTraveling-language-pack)
+- translations are available with the resource pack: [AmethystTravelling-language-pack](https://github.com/Pretorer/AmethystTravelling-language-pack)

 ## Usage:
-To get the in-game manual, enter the command `/trigger AmethystTraveling.getManual`.
+To get the in-game manual, enter the command `/trigger AmethystTravelling.getManual`.

 ### Building
 To build a fast travel point, a 3x3 platform must be constructed from amethyst blocks.